I used to think keeping a gratitude journal was easy.

 And of course, gratitude journaling isn’t going to improve your positivity if you’re not actually positive in your writing.
 Science has shown it’s easier to remember negative events than positive events, so this could be the most difficult step of all.
 As Lisa Shoreland states over at Positively Present:

-Help really transform your thoughts by finding the positive side of negative situations.
+positive side of negative situations.
 Instead of dwelling on things that are not working out – maybe a failed relationship, or financial hardships, or health problems – try to find a positive in those situations.

 2. Don’t go through the motions and don’t overdo it: I let my gratitude journal slip by the wayside the first time around thanks to a repetitive sense of going through the motions.
 More research: Sonja Lyubomirsky’s research suggests writing less in your gratitude journal (but still under some sort of structure or schedule) leads to more happiness than writing more often in your gratitude journal.
 I feel like this has been effective in my journaling as well — I feel happier and more grateful when I explicitly choose to journal about gratitude.
 Anecdotal at best, but I can attest to it.
 3. Employ Tim Ferriss’ gratitude journal methods: Tim Ferriss is well known for his bestselling books and life coach lessons, but his approach to keeping a gratitude journal is one of the best.
 Ferriss focuses on four categories to ensure gratitude journaling keeps its splendor.